dlebansais/IDisposableAnalyzers/documentation/IDISP007.md

 + In `namespace` specify the namespace containing the type.
 + In `assembly` specify the assembly name.

-Add the following lines to your project to make the configuration file visible to the analyzer
+Next, add the following lines to your project to make the configuration file visible to the analyzer.

 ```csproj
   <ItemGroup>